-The initial concern about the ozone layer in the 1970s led to a ban on the use of CFCs as aerosol propellants in several countries, including the U.S. However, production of CFCs and other ozone-depleting substances grew rapidly afterwards as new uses were discovered.
-Through the 1980s, other uses expanded and the world's nations became increasingly concerned that these chemicals would further harm the ozone layer.
-In 1985, the Vienna Convention was adopted to formalise international co-operation on this issue.
+Ozone Hole Website gives you the initial concern about the ozone layer in the 1970s led to a ban on the use of CFCs as aerosol propellants in several countries, including the U.S. However, production of CFCs and other ozone-depleting substances grew rapidly afterwards as new uses were discovered.
+Through the 1980s, other uses expanded and the world’s nations became increasingly concerned that these chemicals would further harm the ozone layer.
+In 1985, the Vienna Convention was adopted to formalize international co-operation on this issue.
 Additional efforts resulted in the signing of the Montreal Protocol in 1987.
 After the original Protocol was signed, new measurements showed worse damage to the ozone layer than was originally expected.
 In 1992, reacting to the latest scientific assessment of the ozone layer, the Parties decided to completely end production of halons by the beginning of 1994 and of CFCs by the beginning of 1996 in developed countries.

 Between 1986 and 1991, world-wide consumption of CFCs-11, CFC-12 and CFC-113 decreased by 40%, ahead of the schedule outlined in the Montreal Protocol and faster even than called for in the more ambitious 1990 London Amendment to the Montreal Protocol.
 Manufacturers, who were earlier convinced that CFCs were unique and irreplaceable, were finding themselves moving quickly to alternative processes and chemicals.
 Hydrocarbons have replaced CFCs as aerosol propellants and as blowing agents for foams, and as cleansing solvents in electronics manufacturing.
 HCFCs, which have much smaller ozone depleting potentials have replaced CFCs for refrigeration and air conditioning.